COVID-19 / SARS-CoV-2

 The vaccine has started animal trials at the Public Health England (PHE) laboratory at Porton Down near Salisbury.
 Normally, animal work must be completed before human trials can start, but because similar vaccines have worked safely in trials for other diseases, the work has been accelerated and is happening in parallel.

-Non-replicating viral vector by Johnson & Johnson's
+Non-replicating viral vector by Johnson & Johnson

 J&J said Feb.
 11 it is expanding collaboration with Biomedical Advanced Research and Development Authority, or BARDA, with the latter providing funding for accelerated development of the vaccine candidate.

 J&J has the experience of working on similar vaccine candidates for viral threats such as Zika and Ebola.
 The company said last week that it has entered into a collaboration with the Beth Israel Deaconess Medical Center to support development of a vaccine for COVID-19.
 The company and hospital have embarked on preclinical testing of multiple vaccine prospects, targeting the shortlisting of one by the end of March and initiation of a Phase 1 clinical study of by the end of 2020.
+They already have a lot of data on the safety of the vaccine candidate, because the necessary preclinical studies in non-human primates and animals have already been carried out.
+Thanks to the close cooperation with the authorities, they can now move much faster.

 J&J said it is developing animal models to test for vaccine enhancement and hopes to have a vaccine candidate ready for human trials in October.
-A Sanofi spokeswoman said the company will examine this risk before testing the vaccine in clinical trials.
+A Sanofi spokeswoman said the company will examine this risk before testing the vaccine in clinical trials. researchers are already “challenging” vaccinated animals with SARS-CoV-2 to see which responses best correlate with protection.

 An intranasal Covid-19 vaccine is being developed by US-based clinical-stage biopharmaceutical company, Altimmune.
 Design and synthesis of the single-dose vaccine have been completed, while animal testing will follow.